main

 when prompted.

-The Manage NuNet DMS menu item, also option 1, allows for basic DMS operations, including Starting/Restarting/Stopping the DMS, Enabling/Disabling the DMS, Initializing the DMS, Onboarding/Offboarding compute, e.t.c.
+The Manage NuNet DMS menu item, allows for basic DMS operations, including Starting/Restarting/Stopping the DMS, Enabling/Disabling the DMS, Initializing the DMS, Onboarding/Offboarding compute, e.t.c.

 Note: The difference between Starting/Restarting the DMS and Enabling/Disabling the DMS, lies in the permanence of the operation.
 Start/Restart DMS temporarily pauses the DMS service without affecting its boot-time behaviour.
 Conversely, Enabling/Disabling the service permanently decomissions the DMS and affects the boot time behavior of the DMS.

-.
+item on the menu.
 You will see a sub-menu that includes a number of things you can do with the DMS.
-Select option 6
+Select the Onboard Compute

 section or RAM and Disk Storage in Storage

 section.
-Not that these adjustments can only be done when the appliance is not running.
+Note that these adjustments can only be done when the appliance is not running.

-To offboard compute, select the first item on the menu Manage NuNet DMS
+To offboard compute, select the Manage NuNet DMS

-.
-You will see a sub-menu that includes a number of things you can do with the DMS.
-Select option 7
+option on the menu.
+You will find a sub-menu that includes a number of things you can do with the DMS.
+Select the option to offboard compute.

 The View Connected Peers

 option allows you to view other peers on the network by peer ID.
-Select the first item on the menu Manage NuNet DMS
+Select the menu item Manage NuNet DMS

 You can view information about your machine as a peer on the network with the View Self Peer Information